WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 Regarding the \ptfixbug fixed bugs, we further explore the root cause of the bugs by inspecting their corresponding developer fixes.
-Impressively, 32 (\textbf{62.7\%}) of the fixed bugs are repaired in the optimization code of \ptinductor.
-This demonstrates the effectiveness of \tech for detecting optimization bugs, which is the primary aim of our approach.
-Specifically, only \textbf{2} of these 32 optimization bugs can be covered by \titanfuzz and \nnsmith, highlighting the significant edge of \tech in testing compiler optimizations.
-One interesting observation is that certain optimizations appear to be more erroneous than the others; however, such erroneous optimizations may instead turn out to be harder to discover.
-For example, \emph{\tech detects \emph{4} bugs in the optimization for the important attention modules~\cite{vaswani2017attention}, which are the fundamental building blocks to \llm{s}}.
-While it is undesirable for critical components to have multiple bugs uncaught by developer-crafted tests, it comes from the difficulty of constructing specific and intricate model patterns for manifesting such deeply hidden bugs.
-By exposing such critical bugs, \tech underscores the effectiveness of performing white-box fuzzing with \llm{s}.
+Impressively, 47 (\textbf{69.1\%}) of the fixed bugs are repaired in the optimization code of \ptinductor.
+This demonstrates the effectiveness of \tech for finding optimization bugs, which is the primary goal of our approach.
+Specifically, only \textbf{3} of these 47 optimization bugs can be covered by \titanfuzz and \nnsmith, highlighting the significant edge of \tech in testing compiler optimizations.
+One interesting observation is that certain optimizations appear to be more erroneous than the others; however, such erroneous optimizations instead turn out to be harder to discover.
+For example, \emph{\tech detects \emph{5} bugs in the optimization for the important attention modules~\cite{vaswani2017attention}, which are the fundamental building blocks to \llm{s}}.
+The developer-crafted tests may seem surprising in their oversight of multiple critical bugs, but this is due to the challenge of creating precise model patterns to reveal deeply hidden issues.
+By exposing such critical bugs, \tech demonstrates the power of white-box fuzzing with \llm{s}.